 Historically, the county courts held judicial jurisdiction over certain criminal matters, but these powers were never exercised.
 The exercise of civil jurisdiction varied widely among the counties.
 In 1937 all jurisdiction in civil matters was removed from the county court by the Legislative Assembly.

 Although most counties in Oregon have abolished county courts in favor of boards of county commissioners, several county courts in central and eastern Oregon continue to function as both administrative and judicial bodies.
-Currently, seven counties have county courts with judicial authority.
+Currently, 7 counties have county courts with judicial authority.
 Harney, Gilliam, Sherman, and Wheeler Counties retain jurisdiction in probate and juvenile cases; Malheur and Grant Counties exercise only probate authority; and Morrow County hears only juvenile cases.
 There is no requirement that county judges be members of the bar.

 The promotion of agriculture in Oregon is traced prior to statehood.
 In 1853 and 1854 farmers in the counties established agricultural societies to organize and conduct county fairs.
 These county societies later organized the Oregon State Agricultural Society in 1859 to promote agriculture at the state level.

 Although state legislators encouraged these agricultural exhibitions, they chose not to support them financially, rejecting a proposed legislative bill in 1860 to provide funds for state and county agriculture associations.
 Finally, in 1911, the Legislative Assembly, recognizing the economic importance of agriculture and livestock industries in Oregon, passed a law giving county courts the discretion to appropriate no more than $2,000 annually for an agricultural fair.